Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

+- Tennessee's games this season have gone over 44.5 points six of 10 times.

-- Tennessee has combined with its opponents to score more than 44.5 points in six of 10 games this season.
+- Houston's games have gone over 44.5 points in four of nine chances this season.

 - The two teams combine to average 42 points per game, 2.5 less than the over/under in this contest.